 C2C e-commerce involves transactions between individuals in an online environment.
 Individuals sell products like motorcycles and cars to each other online.

 This is an e-commerce business model, where a customer buys a product from another customer using a third-party site or platform such as Etsy and eBay.
-These third-party sites or platforms are involved in the process in order to manage quality control, facilitate transactions, and protect customers.
+These third-party sites or platforms are present in the process in order to manage quality control, facilitate transactions, and protect customers.

 But this e-commerce business model is not scalable and, as a result, many successful C2C sellers decide to establish an online business and participate in B2C transactions.